djordjezikelic/djordjezikelic.github.io/_pages/about.md

 My research is concerned with developing algorithms for formally verifying correctness of software.
 In particular, I combine ideas from **Formal Verification**, **Programming Languages** and **Machine Learning** research towards designing mathematically rigorous yet fully automated and scalable methods for formal analysis of programs, systems with learned components as well as for safe learning.
 I work in the broad areas of probabilistic verification, program verification and AI safety.

 The central theme of my work is the development of formal methods and automated reasoning techniques for **stochastic systems**.
 Stochastic systems provide a framework for modeling and quantifying uncertainty that may arise due to randomization, interaction with unknown environments or inference from data.
-My goal is to contribute to laying theoretical and algorithmic foundations of automated formal reasoning about stochastic systems, towards enhancing safety and trustworthiness of software and AI systems in the presence of uncertainty.
+My goal is to contribute to laying foundations of automated formal reasoning about stochastic systems, towards enhancing safety and trustworthiness of software and AI systems in the presence of uncertainty.
 More concretely, my current research focuses on probabilistic program analysis, formal verification of Markov models, stochastic control and safe reinforcement learning.

 I also work on static analysis of non-probabilistic programs and on formal verification of systems with neural network components.
 Automated methods for probabilistic program analysis and for learning-based stochastic control often draw insight from these areas, so I follow the developments and contribute to these fields.
 Finally, I am also interested in bidding games on graphs.